natasam/DominantColorsFlutter/README.md

 # DominantColorsFlutter
-Dominant colors will extract the dominant colours from the image using K-means algorithm and gives you how many colours you need.
+Dominant colors will extract the dominant colors from the image using the K-means algorithm and give you how many colors you need from your image.